arjundhanjal/bash_cv/README.md

    Then, over SSH, I have to execute two commands.
 Due a webserver limitation, I have to `cd` into the the appropriate directory before I can update the symlink, so the first command executed changes to the correct directory.
 Immediately after, the script executes `ln -fs` to forcibly update the symlink.
 If I don't use the `-f` parameter, the command errors out as we are simply updating an existing file, not creating a new one entirely.

+## The backend

+This script relies on a few preconfigured elements to work properly.
+First of all, I have to save all of my résumé files in the same local directory and ensure that they follow a naming convention.
+In my case, I chose `AD-CV_v${vnum}.pdf`.

+Second, I authenticate through SSH using public-key authentication, so there's no fiddling with passwords once I have entered the version number I wish to upload.
+This makes the process slightly quicker.

+Because I have all of my old résumés stored on the webserver as well, I've set the permissions of the containing folder to `751`: this means that everybody can execute files within the folder, but there's no chance of a user accidentally stumbling upon the folder and perusing my old résumé files.

 ## Other notes

 This is not a very complex script.
 It's just meant to make my own life a little more automated.
+The symlink ensures that I can post, embed, and share one link and keep the file current.